SELinuxProject/selinux-testsuite/README.md

 The script will start the nfs-server, export the mount containing the testsuite directory with the security_label option to localhost, mount it via NFSv4.2 on /mnt/selinux-testsuite, switch to that directory, and run the testsuite there.
-After completion, it will unmount and unexport the mount and then stop the nfs-server.
+After running the testsuite, the script will also perform tests of context mounts with and without the security_label export option and will test default NFS file labeling in the absence of any options.
+When finished, it will unmount and unexport the mount and then stop the nfs-server.

 ## Running the Tests